BioContainers/mulled/invfile.lua.md

 `push:<package_name>`.

     function pushTask(package, new_revision, packager, builddir)
-      local repo = namespace .. '/' .. package
-      local tagged_repo = repo .. ':' .. new_revision
+      local repo = namespace .. '/' .. package .. ':' .. new_revision

       inv.task('push:' .. package)

-The resulting image will be available under both `quay.io/mulled/<package>:latest` and `quay.io/mulled/<package>:<revision>`, until the next version is published.
-In this step the image that is already tagged for new revision by the builders is tagged as `latest`.

-        .tag(tagged_repo)
-          .as(repo)

 Quay automatically creates a repository when pushed to.
-But, at least to the time of writing, this repository is private by default.
+But, at least at the time of writing, this repository is private by default.
 To have full control over the creation we try to explicitly create it each time and just ignore any failures.